Staggered work hours already the norm at some companies

-Staggered hours have been the norm at some firms here, as companies prepare to bring more employees back to the office when Covid-19 regulations at workplaces ease today.
+SINGAPORE - Staggered hours have been the norm at some firms here, as companies prepare to bring more employees back to the office when Covid-19 regulations on workplaces ease on Monday (April 5).

+Their staff are now able to operate without the need for them to be in a particular place for a mandated length of time.

-"There is greater ease in picking up your work from wherever you are and less of a need to be on site.
-We no longer need all staff to report to work at the same set time," said TSMP Law joint managing partner Stefanie Yuen Thio.
+"There is a greater ease in picking up your work from wherever you are and less of a need to be on-site.
+We no longer need all staff to report to work at the same set time," said TSMP Law Corporation joint managing partner Stefanie Yuen Thio.

+"This will allow everyone to organise their personal and family arrangements as they need to."

-Covid-19 brought about staggered hours, something the authorities had tried to push for.
-Transport Minister Ong Ye Kung said that staggering commuter traffic throughout the day would be better use of the public transport network.
+Covid-19 brought about staggered hours, something the authorities had tried to push for in working patterns.
+Transport Minister Ong Ye Kung said that more spread out commuter traffic throughout the day will better utilise the public transport network.

-Public relations firm AKA Asia is developing a booking system for staff to decide how long and when they want to work from the office.
+Public relations firm AKA Asia, for instance, is developing a booking system for its staff to decide how long and when they want to work from the office.

+Technology solutions start-up Affinidi Group's chief executive Glenn Gore also said there are no fixed slots for his staff.

-Mr Lars Voedisch, managing director of public relations and social media consultancy PRecious Communications, said that while some of his employees go into the office for half a day, most prefer to stay for a full day so their productivity will not be disrupted.
+Mr Lars Voedisch, managing director at public relations and social media consultancy PRecious Communications, said that while some of his employees go into the office for half a day, most prefer to stay for a full day to not disrupt their productivity.

-Ultimately, employers are concerned about how to allow flexibility while maintaining company cohesion.
-Staggered work hours, in addition to work-from-home arrangements and split teams, give companies more tools to meet these aims.
+Ultimately, employers are concerned about flexibility while maintaining company cohesion.
+Staggered work hours, in addition to work from home arrangements and split teams, give companies more tools to make sure these aims are met.

-Ms Yuen Thio said: "Split teams necessarily mean that the paths of the different teams do not cross.
+Ms Yuen Thio added: "Split teams necessarily mean that the paths of the different teams do not cross.
 Over an extended period, this creates divisions among co-workers.

 Returning to workplaces safely